dm-drogeriemarkt/structured-logging/README.md

 If you want to use your own ObjectMapper for serialization, you can exchange the used default ObjectMapper by calling `setGlobalObjectMapper`.
 To reset to the default ObjectMapper, you can use `resetGlobalObjectMapper` at any time.

 ## Changes

+### 3.0.0

+* **Breaking change** updates Dependencies to new major versions (Spring and Slf4j) and updates to Java 17
+  * note that Spring remains an optional dependency and will not be included if you're not using structred-logging, but are not using Spring

 ### 2.0.6